phyloref/clade-ontology/README.md

 ## Previous iterations of this code

 We initially developed the Clade Ontology in Python before replacing it with a Node.js-based library.
-That earlier iteration has been tagged as [v0.1] in this repository and is additionally [available from Github as a release].
+That earlier iteration is available as a release tagged [v0.1] in this repository.

 [Web Ontology Language (OWL)]: https://en.wikipedia.org/wiki/Web_Ontology_Language
 [MIT license]: ./LICENSE